-The Buddha is thought to have been born in the 5th century BCE in what is now Lumbini, Nepal, and raised nearby in the ancient city of Kapilavastu, situated south of the Himalaya mountains, not far from what is now the border of India.
+The Buddha is thought to have been born in the 5th century BCE in what is now Lumbini, Nepal, and raised nearby in the city of Kapilavastu.
+The precise site of this ancient city is unknown, but it was situated south of the Himalaya mountains, not far from what is now the border of India.

-For centuries the people of the Gangetic plain were nomads, but by the time of the Buddha’s life, their nomadic culture had given way to permanent settlements, agriculture, and commerce.
+For centuries the people of the Gangetic plain were nomads, but by the Buddha’s lifetime, the nomadic culture had given way to permanent settlements, agriculture, and commerce.
 Society was organized around familial clans, and the precursor of today’s caste system was already in place.
 The Buddha-to-be was born into a clan called the Shakya or Sakya―in Sanskrit, “those who are capable.”
 One of the names he would later be known by was Shakyamuni, or “sage of the Shakyas.”

 Traditional narratives describe the future Buddha as the son of a king.
 Scholars say the clans were actually headed by chieftains who were chosen by consensus rather than by birth, but by the middle of the 1st millennium BCE kingdoms were forming, sometimes violently, on the Gangetic plain.
 Within a few generations, the clans dissolved and were absorbed into kingdoms.